 Bath on a Bluff

-This primary bathroom offers lessons in layout and designing for comfort and quality.
+The bathroom in this bedroom suite offers lessons in layout and designing for comfort and quality.

 Traditional at First Glance

 With hints of the Shaker style, this kitchen's more modern leanings are subtle, but important.